wooiseong/sleepPower-jsonServer/README.md

 ## Deploy JSON Server to Vercel

-A template to deploy [JSON Server](https://github.com/typicode/json-server) to [Vercel](https://vercel.com), allow you to run fake REST API online!
+This is the database for the project <a href="https://github.com/wooiseong/sleepPower-project">sleepPower</a> A template to deploy [JSON Server](https://github.com/typicode/json-server) to [Vercel](https://vercel.com), allow you to run fake REST API online!

 Demo from this repository: